spectrocloud/librarium/content/docs/09.5-security/05-security-principles.md

 <br />

-- **Confidentiality**: Preserving authorized restrictions on information access and disclosure to protect personal privacy and proprietary data.
+- **Confidentiality**: Preserve authorized restrictions on information access and disclosure to protect personal privacy and proprietary data.
 This includes confirming identity and access rights to resources.

-- **Integrity**: Protecting data against unauthorized modification - either accidental or deliberate.
+- **Integrity**: Protect data against unauthorized modification - either accidental or deliberate.

-- **Availability**: Protecting the services that provide data access.
+- **Availability**: Protect the services that provide data access.

-- **Authorization**: Applying access rights through privileges or access levels to secure resources such as data, services, files, applications, and more.
+- **Authorization**: Apply access rights through privileges or access levels to secure resources such as data, services, files, applications, and more.

-- **Authentication**: Confirming the identity of the entity that wants to interact with a secure system.
+- **Authentication**: Confirm the identity of the entity that wants access to a secure system.

-- **Auditing**: Tracking implementation-level and domain-level events to ensure that certain actions have been performed in the product.
+- **Auditing**: Track implementation-level and domain-level events to ensure certain actions have been performed in the product.

 We apply the core security principles described below to our decision-making and product.